valnicky/Ulight/Needs.md

 ## Tools
 - A platform to communicate each other
 - A platform to follow the project (tasks and sub tasks)

+## Tasks
+- We need a Git/ GitHub Tutorial